 Tobacco use remains the leading cause of preventable premature death and illness in Denver.
-In Denver, approximately 21% of people smoke.
-Between 2006 and 2010, more than 10,000 people died in Denver from tobacco-related illnesses.
+In Denver, approximately 21% of people smoke and between 2006 and 2010, more than 10,000 people died from tobacco-related illnesses.

 Denver Public Health’s Tobacco Prevention Program provides a wide range of services to encourage tobacco-free living, including:

 Promoting our mission to provide access to the highest quality healthcare, Denver Health is proud to be a tobacco-free campus.
 The us of tobacco and marijuana products including e-cigarettes is strictly prohibited on our main campus, as well as adjacent and surrounding hospital properties, including our community and school-based health centers.
 Anyone violating this policy is subject to a $300 fine.
 Thank you for your cooperation and anticipated support of our smoke and tobacco-free policy.

 New Opinion Piece Highlights Smoke-Free Zones as Key to Reducing Tobacco Harms

 A new opinion piece in Health News Colorado from our director, Dr. William Burman, details the impact of the "I Am A Smoke-Free Zone"

 campaign we worked on with TriCounty Health Department and Jefferson County Public Health, among other local public health departments.